python/typed_ast/README.md

 comments and are independent of the version of Python under which they are run.
-The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.6 parsers.  `typed_ast` runs on Python 3.3-3.6 on Linux, OS X and Windows.
+The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.6 parsers.  `typed_ast` runs on Python 3.3-3.7 on Linux, OS X and Windows.

 ## Development Philosophy

-This project is a drop-in replacement for the builtin `ast` module.
+This project is a (mostly) drop-in replacement for the builtin `ast` module.
 It is intended to be bug-for-bug compatible and behave identically, except for the presence of a few additional fields on the returned classes and a few additional optional arguments to the `parse` call.
 Therefore, `typed_ast` will